 The Philippines also experiences occasional volcanic eruptions.
 Last 12 January 2020, the Taal Volcano erupted again after 42 years.
-Philvolcs raised the Alert Level up to Level 4.
+The Philippine Institute of Volcanology and Seismology raised the Alert Level up to Level 4.
 The volcano spewed ashes across Calabarzon and even reached Metro Manila resulting in suspension of classes, work, and flights.
 On 14 February 2020, Alert Level was downgraded to level 2, followed by another downgrade to level 1 on 19 March 2020.
 However, on 9 March 2021, the Alert level was raised, once again, to level 2, followed by another increase to level 3 on 1 July 2021, and reverted to level 2 on 23 July 2021.